 Not a day passes without fresh speculation about the possible impeachment of Donald Trump.
-In December, when former US security advisor Michael Flynn agreed to cooperate with investigators, UK bookies put the odds at 50/50 that it would happen within 12 months.
-Since then, events have only accelerated, including the FBI raid on April 9 of the offices of Michael Cohen, Trump’s personal lawyer.
+In December 2017, when former US security advisor Michael Flynn agreed to cooperate with investigators, UK bookies put the odds at 50/50 that it would happen within 12 months.
+Since then, events have only accelerated, including the FBI raid on April 9 of the offices of Michael Cohen, Trump’s personal lawyer, and June 4 charges against Paul Manafort, Trump’s former campaign manager.
+Then there was his statements at the July 16 press conference with Russian President Vladimir Putin, sharply criticised even by senior Republicans as well as former CIA director John Brennan, who stated that Trump’s behaviour was “nothing short of treasonous”.

 In fact, the process has already started: on November 15, 2017, six Democrats in the House of Representatives sent Impeachment Articles to the House Judiciary Committee.
 The articles included obstruction of justice for firing James Comey, the FBI chief who was investigating Russian meddling with the 2016 election.
 A connection between Trump and this meddling could constitute treason, an impeachable offence specifically mentioned in the US Constitution (Article II, section 4).
 Next came accusations of accepting domestic and foreign emoluments beyond his designated salary as president.
 These too are forbidden by the Constitution (Article II, section 1, clause 7; Article I, section 9, clause 8).
 The six Democrats further said that Trump had undermined the judiciary and undermined freedom of the press, pillars of the Constitution that the president swears to uphold.